Colombia: Popayan, Salento + Valle de Cocora

 Crossing the Border into Ecuador

 We had some trouble buying our bus tickets to get out of town, or at least we thought we had some trouble.
 Really, we were just suspicious and paranoid that the tickets we bought were bogus.
-After we interrogated our ticket sellers several times Harry convinced me that everything would be OK.
-It turns out that I am way more skeptical than Harry is, and he’s way more trusting than I am.
-We actually balance each other out.
-We loaded our packs onto the roof of a mini van, hoping we weren’t being scammed.
-Ninety minutes later we reached an actual bus station.
-After we moved our stuff onto a “real” bus, we both breathed a big sigh of relief and hunkered down for the six hour ride across the border into Ecuador.
+After we interrogated our ticket sellers several times, Harry convinced me that everything would be OK.
+It turns out that I was way more skeptical than Harry was, and he was way more trusting than I was.
+Sometimes we trade roles; we actually balance each other out.
+We loaded our packs onto the roof of a minivan, hoping we weren’t being scammed.
+Ninety minutes later, we reached an actual bus station.
+After we moved our stuff onto a “real” bus, we both breathed a big sigh of relief and hunkered down for the six-hour ride across the border into Ecuador.
 We were on our way to Guayaquil for a quick stop before transferring to the lovely town of Cuenca.

 Peru: Lake Titicaca

-We were done travelling around Bolivia and couldn’t wait to cross the border into Peru.
+We were done traveling around Bolivia and couldn’t wait to cross the border into Peru.
 The only problem was that we were stuck in Bolivia at Lake Titicaca.
-The situation was that Peruvian miners were on strike (again!) and the border crossing was closed (again!).
+Peruvian miners were on strike (again!) and the border crossing was closed (again!).
 The miners created a blockade with boulders on the road to prevent vehicles from passing.

-With our bus tickets in hand we were forced to spend another day in Bolivia, along with everyone else trying to leave.
-Typical of South America, it was impossible to find out exactly what was going on.
-There were a lot of stressed out backpackers but since we had time on our side, we pretty much just rolled with it.
+With our bus tickets in hand we were forced to spend another day in Bolivia, along with everyone else trying to leave, and it was impossible to find out exactly what was going on.
+There were a lot of stressed-out backpackers but since we had time on our side, we pretty much just rolled with it.

 IMG_9439IMG_9440IMG_9438